 16. Consume healthy food and beverages.
 When we nourish our bodies with healthy foods and beverages, our bodies are better prepared to cope with stress.

 17. Get enough sleep.
 Getting a good night’s sleep allows you to rest your mind and body.
 When you are tired and fatigued, you experience more stress than when you are fresh and full of energy.

 19. Don’t accept stress.
 Refuse to get stressed out.
-As an example, if you are feeling stress because of everything you have to do, but yet you are giving 100% of yourself and you are working on things in a prioritized sequence, say, “I’m doing all I can do.”
+As an example, if you are feeling stressed because of everything you have to do, yet you are giving 100% of yourself and you are working on things in a prioritized sequence, say “I’m doing all I can do.”
 This is a conversation I have with myself several times each week as I consider all that I have to do.

 20. Put together a debt-reduction plan.
 Putting together a plan to decrease your debt will do wonders to reduce financial stress.
 Much of the financial pressure people live with is a result of not having a budget or plan.

 21. Build valued relationships.
 If you put an emphasis on building valued relationships, you will not only find greater enjoyment in life, but you will have fewer conflicts.
 Spending time with positive and encouraging people makes you feel better and reduces stress.